Skip to main content

 • The example player controller and animation system use the positions provided by PlayerLedgeMoveRequestProcessor to handle IK and animations.

-If you want to customize this behaviour, we recommend starting with how LedgeAgent.MoveOnLedge creates the MoveRequests and how PlayerLedgeMoveRequestProcessor processes them.
+If you want to customize this behavior, we recommend starting with how LedgeAgent.MoveOnLedge creates the MoveRequests and how PlayerLedgeMoveRequestProcessor processes them.

 Climb Up